ZaneH/heybilly-prototype/README.md

 ## Usage

 After setting up, just join a voice channel and use `/connect` to make Billy join the voice channel too.
 Ensure that HeyBilly has the necessary permissions to join and speak in your voice channels.

+You can use `/voice` to see a list of all the voice commands available to you.

 ### Demo Output